 gcloud compute target-ssl-proxies update [PROXY_NAME] \ --ssl-certificates [SSL_CERT_1][,[SSL_CERT_2],...]

 [PROXY_NAME]: the name of the target-ssl-proxies resource you are updating.

 [SSL_CERT_1][,[SSL_CERT_2],...]: the full list of up to ten names of the SslCertificate resources.

 - In the left panel of the Edit HTTP(S) load balancer page, click Frontend configuration.

 - In the right panel, click the X next to the certificate resource you want to delete.

 [SSL_CERTIFICATE]: the name of the SslCertificate resource you are deleting.

 You might see the following error message when you try to upload an SSL certificate:

-To obtain more information about the certificate, run the following command on the local host command line:
+To validate the certificate, run the following command on a Linux command line, or on your Cloud Shell:

 openssl x509 -in certificate.crt -text -noout